isaozler/grafana-shift-selector/README.md

 # New panel options

+- Data Mapper replaces the variables `var_query_map`
+- Simple quick start flow (without need the need of variables)
+- Icon mapper added to match the icons
 - Customize day selection label.
 Useful if you like to localize or specify a different label.
 - Display options for the shift buttons.
   - With this new option you are able to show the buttons in;